RATING★ 5.2

 The Narrative Arc & Core Premise

-In the evolving tapestry of Thriller, Drama, TV Movie cinema, the 2016 release of If Looks Could Kill stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+If Looks Could Kill, a standout production of 2016, meticulously weaves its narrative threads through the Thriller, Drama, TV Movie landscape, offering a cinematic experience that is as challenging as it is rewarding.
 The primary thematic concern of the film is an investigation into Faith is proud to finally be a cop in her hometown where she joins old flame Paul on the force.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Thriller, Drama, TV Movie are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Faith is proud to finally be a cop in her hometown where she joins old flame Paul on the force.
 She is soon troubled and a bit disappointed when he becomes romantically involved with Jessica, a dangerous beauty with a criminal past.
 So when Jessica starts an affair with an impressionable young man, Faith must build a case against her before Jessica puts her deadly plans in place."